busebircan/Business-Analytics/README.md

 # Advanced Data Modelling for Text Data Using Sentiment Analysis and LDA Topic Modelling
-Amazon Shopping App Review Analysis
+Amazon Shopping App Review Analysis Example
 # Objective
 Mobile application performance is one of the key indicators of customer satisfaction and thus success for online retailing companies in rapidly growing, dynamic and competitive e-commerce business